amnn/3rd-year-report/report.md

 routine return only such rules.

 If we assume (naïvely) that the oracle always gives perfect answers, we can go further still.
-A perfect oracle will never, through the answers it provides to our algorithm's queries, cause a rule in the target grammar to be removed.
-As such, we can have our algorithm cache previous responses from the oracle.
-Using this technique, we can avoid adding rules we already know are bad back into the grammar, and we can also reduce the number of queries made to the oracle.
-These optimisations will yield significant improvements in our cost model.
+Such an oracle must necessarily be (a) deterministic, and (b) incapable, through its responses, of removing a valid rule from the grammar.
+Observation (a) allows us to cache its responses, knowing that they will not change at a later date.
+Observation (b) states that any rule that is removed in the running of the algorithm must not be in the target grammar, and so we can avoid re-adding such rules in the \textsc{Candidate} routine.
+These optimisations will yield significant improvements in our cost model, especially since Angluin's original \textsc{Candidate} routine cast a wide net in order to ensure that at least one rule from the target grammar was introduced: Many of these rules would then have to be removed again in subsequent iterations.

 Whilst our restriction to CRF grammars has allowed us to make some useful simplifications, it seems as though our new algorithm only learns languages in